Looking to find a set of images, their source, or do a reverse image search? Then this is the guide for you.

 It also enables you to extract data from rich media applications and sites and returning the extracted data in HTML, JPEG, or plain text formats.

-Not only can you scrape images, but it also allows you to scrape PDFs or other files just as you would do with any different URL.
+Not only can you use the Google API to scrape images, but it also allows you to scrape PDFs or other files just as you would do with any different URL.

 Cons: Requires that you have basic web scraping skills.